lit/lit.dev/packages/lit-dev-content/site/guide/components/decorators.md

 To use decorators, you need to build your code with a compiler such as [TypeScript](#decorators-typescript) or [Babel](#decorators-babel).

-In the future when decorators become a native web platform feature, this should no no longer be necessary.
+In the future when decorators become a native web platform feature, this may no no longer be necessary.

 ### Using decorators with TypeScript { #decorators-typescript }